aarshps/business-expense-tracker/README.md

 #### Auto-Incrementing IDs
 - All transactions have auto-incrementing IDs starting from 1
-- When multiple transactions are created together (e.g., Buffer Amount), they get consecutive IDs
+- When multiple transactions are created together (e.g., Buffer Amount or Worker Transfer), they get consecutive IDs
 - Link ID references use the actual auto-generated IDs from the database

 ### Database Structure